cs-oolong/rust-ramp-up/projects/rinha-de-neopets/README.md

 Today I implemented the battle events, the neopets and some functions.
 What is still missing:
 - Maybe split battle.rs, it's getting big, perhaps split RNG related stuff somewhere else.
-- Let the user pick which battle to watch.

 - The actual betting, odds, cash out, balance, profit etc. system.

 ## Features to be added